 Centre Helps navigates the local safety net for those in need, whether in crisis or struggling to make ends meet, through their 24/7 hotline, text, chat, and community collaboration.
 Everyone knows people who are suffering in silence.
 The well-trained, compassionate team at Centre Helps transitions those friends and neighbors from crisis to viability.

-The mission of Centre LGBTQA Support Network is to bring the community together through LGBTQA education and activities in the Centre region.
-Centre LGBTQA Support Network holds regular support groups focusing on sexual identity, gender identity, and parenting LGBTQ kids, and in the summer of 2021 they sponsored the first-ever State College Pride Parade.
+The mission of Centre LGBT+ is to bring the community together through LGBT+ education and activities in the Centre region.
+Centre LGBT+ holds regular support groups focusing on sexual identity, gender identity, and parenting LGBT+ kids.

 The Centre Region Down Syndrome Society provides individuals with Down Syndrome and their families with the tools, resources, and support necessary to participate in and contribute to achieving their personal fulfillment.

 Centre Safe's mission is to empower survivors of sexual violence, dating and domestic violence, and stalking, and to work toward the elimination of such violence.
-Established as the Centre County Women’s Resource Center in 1975, their services include a 24-hour hotline, a sexual assault emergency response team, emergency shelter, counseling and advocacy, support groups, and transitional housing.
+Their services include a 24-hour hotline, a sexual assault emergency response team, an emergency shelter, counseling and advocacy, support groups, and transitional housing.